 Nail fungus symptoms

-Now, fungal infections and psoriasis can both make your nail lift away from your skin.
+Now, fungal infections and psoriasis can both make your nail lift away from your skin, causing your toenails to fall off.
 (So can injuries, which we'll talk about in a minute.)
 But these two triggers are very different.

 You see, psoriasis is an inflammatory skin condition.
 It develops when your immune system targets your own skin cells, triggering symptoms all over your skin and nails.
 (The most common symptoms affect your skin.
 You'll notice scaly red patches that we call plaques.)